protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 If you [update](#updating) an enum type by entirely removing an enum entry, or commenting it out, future users can reuse the numeric value when making their own updates to the type.
-This can cause severe issues if they later load old versions of the same `.proto`, including data corruption, privacy bugs, and so on.
+This can cause severe issues if they later load old instances of the same `.proto`, including data corruption, privacy bugs, and so on.
 One way to make sure this doesn't happen is to specify that the numeric values (and/or names, which can also cause issues for JSON serialization) of your deleted entries are `reserved`.
 The protocol buffer compiler will complain